research

 Do complex language models memorize surface statistics, or do they develop internal representations of underlying processes

 generating sequences?
 We explored this question using a synthetic board game task (Othello), uncovering nonlinear internal representations of a board state.
 By intervening on model's layer activations during its calculations, we learn that these representations are causal.
-Finally, we leverage these techniques to create latent saliency maps to help explain what influenced the model's output.
-Read more in our paper
+Finally, we leverage these techniques to create latent saliency maps to explain what influenced the model's output.

 * * * uncertainty in ml * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *